 When sabbatical leave is denied, within thirty (30) days of the Dean's receipt of the statement of leave programme, the employee shall be provided with a detailed written statement containing the reasons for the denial, the specific evidence on which the denial is based, and a record of the Employer's communication to the employee of dissatisfaction with his/her performance.
-An employee so affected shall have full access to the grievance and arbitration procedures established by Articles 9 and 10 of this Agreement.
+An employee so affected shall have full access to the grievance and

-20.07 An employee proceeding to sabbatical leave shall report to the Dean or designate all non-trivial income for professional services of which receipt from sources other than York University is anticipated.
+An employee proceeding to sabbatical leave shall report to the Dean or designate all non-trivial income for professional services of which receipt from sources other than York University is anticipated.
 Such income, to include salary, professional fees, and research stipends, together with the York sabbatical salary, shall not exceed 100% of the employee's normal professional income, plus reasonable research, travel, and associated expenses.
 Where such total is exceeded, the York sabbatical salary may be correspondingly reduced.
 Consistent with the foregoing, a sabbatical leave is not intended to allow an opportunity for an employee to assume a full-time salaried position elsewhere.